Debbie's Hypnotherapy Blogs

 So where does this leave us?
 Hopefully, it leaves you with an understanding of why therapists tend to avoid the word normal, it’s just too complicated.

 But if it is what you’re looking for, start with what do you mean by 'normal'?
 Really break it down and define it.
 How will you know when you are there?
 What’s the first step you can take towards it?

 And if you need my help to achieve it give me a call.

-*Before anyone says anything, I like Star Trek, especially Voyager, though have never been to a convention.
+*Before anyone says anything, I like Star Trek and my favourite is Voyager, although I have never been to a convention.
 I also like doing my accounts.
 There's no judgement going on here, they’re just examples!